maxnd/mxMarkEdit/README.md

 - The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and F1 separated by a comma.
 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
 - The bibliography is inserted at the end of the text.
 It contains all and only the works actually cited in the document, and is created associating the content of columns B1, D1 and F1 separated by a comma.
 The bibliography is ordered alphabetically.

+If the editorial rules require that the author(s) are not separated from the title by a comma, as a workaround, terminate the author(s) with a symbol not used in Markdown and anywhere else in the text (like `§`), and then in the final document with the citations compiled search and replace this symbol and comma (like `§,`) with nothing.

 If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.